dev-Dasan2000/SpiritX_Dev_Dominators_01/README.md

 ### 2. Install Dependencies

-Ensure you are in the project folder, then run:
+Ensure in the correct project folder, then run:

 ```bash
 npm install